Contestest/ELK-Stack/README.md

 - Update the filebeat configuaration file to include the IP address of your ELK machine.
 - Run the playbook, and navigate to the Filebeat installation page on the ELK server GUI to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _`filebeat-playbook.yml` needs to be copied to `/etc/ansible/roles/` directory on your Ansible machine
 - _Update the `hosts` option at the top of the `filebeat-playbook.yml` file on your Ansible machine to include one of two groups, webservers or elk._
-- _Which URL do you navigate to in order to check that the ELK server is running?
 - _Navigate to http://[ELK Server Public IP]:5601/app/kibana_